Guy Verhofstadt: Russia

 In April 2015, Verhofstadt criticized Greek prime minister Alexis Tsipras over his meeting with Russian president Vladimir Putin in the wake of the Russo-Ukrainian War and difficult negotiations between the EU/ECB/IMF and Tsipras's recently elected Syriza-led government.
 Via Twitter according to the New York Times, Verhofstadt said Tsipras "should stop trying to play Putin against the EU" and that Tsipras "should play according to the common rules and conduct serious reforms".

-In May 2015, news media reported that Verhofstadt was included in a Russian blacklist of prominent people from the European Union who are not allowed to enter the country.

-In June 2018, Verhofstadt said there was a "circle of evil around our continent": Putin's Russia, Erdoğan's Turkey and Trump's United States.
+In May 2015, news media reported that Verhofstadt was included in a Russian blacklist of prominent people from the EU who are not allowed to enter the country.
+In June 2018, Verhofstadt said there was a "circle of evil around our continent", citing Russia under Putin, Turkey under Recep Tayyip Erdoğan, the United States under Donald Trump.
 Verhofstadt added: "But our problem runs deeper than that, deeper than only foreign policy or external security.
 Europe has a fifth column in its ranks. ...
 I call them the cheerleaders of Putin: Le Pen, Wilders, Farage. ...
 Together with government leaders like Orbán, Kaczyński, Salvini: these people have only one goal and that is to destroy Europe, to kill our liberal democracy."